Cookbook Setup

 Access JupyterHub

 To request access, fill out this JupyterHub request form.
-You’ll need a GitHub username (internal).
+You’ll need a GitHub username and will need to accept a GitHub Teams request to confirm access (internal).

 Clone Cookbook from GitHub